KingDivadd/DriveIt/server/documentation.md

          ## Required Info
          1. Bearer token for authorization [so that only user logged in as ''vehicle_coordinator' can perform operation]
          2. assignee_id [we are woking on the assumption that only a driver is assigned to an assignee]

+   3. vehicle Schema

+      1. Add a new Vehicle [POST request] => /api/vehicle/add-vehicle
+         ## Required Info
+         1. plate_no, 2. engine_no, 3. vehicle_type ['bus', 'car'], 4. brand, 5. current_millage
+         2. Bearer token for authorization [so that only user logged in as 'vehicle_coordinator' can perform the vehicle adding operation]
+      2. Get all vehicles [GET request] => /api/vehicle/all-vehicles/
+         ## Required Info
+         1. Bearer token
+      3. Admin Update Vehicle Info [PATCH request] => /api/vehicle/all-vehicles/
+         ## Required Info
+         1. Bearer token for authorization [so that only user logged in as 'vehicle_coordinator' can perform the vehicle adding operation]
+         2. 1. vehicle_id, 2. brand, 3. plate_no, 4. vehicle_type, 5. current_millage, 6. engine_no, current_state, department

 3. Data Formats: